DhyeyMavani2003/Applications-of-Convex-Optimization-in-Quantitative-Trading-and-Portfolio-Management/README.md

 # Applications-of-Convex-Optimization-in-Quantitative-Trading-and-Portfolio-Management
 As a part of Optimization course at Amherst College, towards the end I explored its applications to Quantitative Trading Industry through various lenses.
-This Resository contains open-source materials curated by me over Fall 2022 and Winter 2023 under the guidance of Professor Tanya Leise
+This Resository contains open-source materials curated by me over Fall 2022 and Winter 2023 under the guidance of Professor Tanya Leise.